Kailash Kher: Film career

-In 2003, Kher's breakthrough came with song Rabba Ishq Na Hove from Andaaz after initial efforts in Bollywood.
+In 2003, Kher released the song Rabba Ishq Na Hove in the movie Andaaz (2003) after initial efforts in Bollywood.
 Allah Ke Bande from Waisa Bhi Hota Hai Part II (2003) significantly enhanced his popularity.
-He sang in Mangal Pandey: The Rising (2005), in which he also had a cameo appearance, and recorded “O Sikander” for Corporate (2006).
+He sang in Mangal Pandey: The Rising (2005), in which he also had a cameo appearance, and recorded "O Sikander" for Corporate (2006).

-Rising popularity: 2006 onwards

 In 2006, Kailash Kher released Teri Deewani on his debut album Kailasa, performed by his Sufi fusion band Kailasa.
-The song was acclaimed for its soulful expression of love and devotion, highlighted by Kher’s powerful vocals.
+The song was included on the album and has become one of his best‑known tracks.

-In 2007, Ya Rabba from Salaam-e-Ishq: A Tribute to Love was widely popular and received well by audience.
+In 2007, Ya Rabba from Salaam-e-Ishq: A Tribute to Love became widely popular.
 In addition, he sang Kaun Hain Voh for Baahubali: The Beginning; and Jay Jaykara and Jal Rahi Hai Chita for Baahubali 2: The Conclusion.